openshift/assisted-service/docs/baremetal-agent-controller.md

 ```
   labels:
-    # optionally add the installenvs annotation, if needed for BMAC
+    # optionally add the infraenvs annotation, if needed for BMAC
-    installenvs.agent-install.openshift.io: "bmac-test"
+    infraenvs.agent-install.openshift.io: "bmac-test"

   annotations:
     # BMAC will add this annotation if not present